dvudd/CI_PP2/README.md

 ### Color codes
 Colors were selected using coolors.co, matching them with the main colors of the background image and the play board.
-Monsters have a unique background color to difference them more than just their graphic image.
+Every monster have a unique background color to difference them more than just their graphic image.
 ![Main colors](readme-images/colors-main.png)